cyishere/zhouzhou-rocks/src/pages/posts/2022-05-06-american-girl-maybe-we-could-call-it-american-girls？.md

 ---
 layout: "@layouts/PostLayout.astro"
-title: " American Girl, maybe we should rename it American Girls?"
+title: " American Girl, Maybe We Should Rename It American Girls?"
 excerpt: What do you think of the American Girl after reading the logline or synopsis?
 Is the screenplay appealing to you?
 Can you get the character's struggle in a specific environment when you watched it?
 I'll put  my review and thoughts on the screenplay